Secure attachment beats genetic disposition in ADHD.

 - Strong preference as adults to spend more time with their partner than with strangers

-This is a direct example of how parental neglect in early childhood affects attachment style.
+This is a direct example of how parental neglect in early childhood influences attachment style.

-On the influence of attachment style on the likelihood of later mental disorders, see ⇒..
-ADHD - Prevention and screening - What parents can do.
-Touch increases oxytocin release in the brain and body.
-Maternal licking and grooming increased maternal behavior in adulthood in rat infants as did oxytocin injections.86 - Animals with few oxytocin receptors in the nucleus accumbens
+For information on the influence of attachment style on the likelihood of later mental disorders, see ⇒ ADHD - Prevention and screening - What parents can do.
+Touch increases the release of oxytocin in the brain and body.
+Maternal licking and grooming increased maternal behavior in adulthood in infant rats, as did oxytocin injections.86 - Animals with few oxytocin receptors in the nucleus accumbens

 -

-Offspring of rat mothers who applied high levels of care as adults9
+Offspring of rat mothers who provided a high level of care as adults9

-- More benzodiazepine receptors in amygdala (central, lateral, basolateral) and locus coeruleus
+- More benzodiazepine receptors in the amygdala (central, lateral, basolateral) and locus coeruleus

 - More alpha2-adrenoreceptors in the locus coeruleus